mhipszki/simplelist-jasmine-browserify/README.md

 #####Scenario #1

 GIVEN I am User

 WHEN I see the list of Items

 AND there is at least one Item in the list

-AND I click on the Delete button belonging to an Item THEN the Item is removed from the list
+AND I click on the Delete button belonging to an Item

+THEN the Item is removed from the list

 AND the text below the list shows the new length of the list

+##Architecture

+According to the *Observable design pattern* in this example:

+**item list** is the *Observable / Subject*
+**list counter** is the *Observer*

+The *list counter* should be notified when the *list* changes.
+We trigger the change by adding / removing an item from the list.

+###Adding a new item

+The *Add button* should be bound to a method of the *list* to add a new item, and as a result the *list* should store the new item, adds the new item to the DOM and notify the *list counter* to update its text with the changed number of the items.

+###Deleting an item

+When a new item is added to the list, its *Delete button* should be bound to a method of the *list* to be able to remove itself from the list when the button is clicked.
+The same process should happen after removing the item: altering the DOM and notifying the *list counter*.